Edocit/Real-time-embedded-hand-gesture-recognition-using-AI/README.md

 <p align="center">
  <img align="center" src=/imgs/hagrid_gestures.png>
 </p>
 We used an ad-hoc modified version of the <a href="https://github.com/hukenovs/hagrid">HaGRID dataset</a>.
 It includes 552.992 FullHD (1920×1080) RGB images divided into 18 classes of gestures, reported in the figure above, for a total size of 716 GB.
 The data is split into a training set and a test set, with 509.323 images for training (92%) and 43.669 images for testing (8%).
-On these images we applied data augmentation strategies to improve the number and the quality of the images
+On these images, we applied data augmentation strategies to improve the number and the quality of the samples.

 <h2>Application structure</h2>
 <p align="center">